⏱️ 4-5 min read

 It wasn’t.
 I was already almost late, so I made a run for it.

-Straight through the puddles, sliding into the cafe a soggy version of myself. the AC hit my damp skin — instant goosebumps.
+Straight through the puddles, sliding into the cafe a soggy version of myself.
+The AC hit my damp skin and instant goosebumps.

-(And yes, I may have tried to dry my hair in the hand dryer.
+(And yes, I may have been tempted to try to dry my hair under the hand dryer.
 No, it didn’t work.)

 Okinawa Rainy Season: What it Feels Like